obi-0/DevOps-Projects/Project 20/project20.md

 ![dcversion](images/dcversion.JPG)

-Create a file – tooling.yaml
-Enter the code below into the file to represent the application deployment
+Create a file – tooling.yaml and then enter the code below into the file to represent the application deployment

     version: "3.9"